 In Clawfoot Tub Faucet Buying Guide Part 1 we covered how to put together a basic clawfoot tub faucet and hardware package.
 The basic clawfoot tub hardware kit includes the Clawfoot Tub Faucet, Clawfoot Tub Drain, Clawfoot Tub Supply Lines, and the Supply Stops.
 With a package of clawfoot tub hardware set-up as explained by Part 1, you will have a fully functional clawfoot tub faucet.
 It will be completely operational and your tub will be ready to use!
 The package explained in part 1 works only if you want to use your clawfoot tub as a bathtub only, not a shower.
 If you want to create a clawfoot tub shower kit, keep reading!

 We have four popular finishes of clawfoot tub hardware fixtures available: Oil Rubbed Bronze, Satin Nickel, Polished Brass, and Chrome.
 Once you decide your finish, you can start putting together your clawfoot tub shower package.
 If you need any other bathroom faucets and fixtures to match, don't worry, we have you covered.
 Look through our site and you will find many high quality, reasonably priced bathroom faucets and accessories.
-If you need help, don't be shy, Contact us!

 If you want to use your freestanding clawfoot tub as a bathtub and shower combination you've come to the right place.
 This guide will help explain what you need to order to accomplish this goal.
 The example image below illustrates the desired result.

 If your clawfoot tub is separate from your shower then you only need the package described in part 1.
 If you plan to use your clawfoot tub as a tub and shower combination you will need a few more items.
 If you want a clawfoot tub shower and clawfoot tub shower curtain this guide will explain what you need.